Nanci Adair, LCPC, CCS

-Patricia Burke, MSW, LCSW
+Amy Coha, MSW, LCSW

 Deb Dana, LCSW

-Kelli Fox, LCSW, LADC, CCS
+Kelli Star Fox, LCSW, LADC, CSS

-Kelli holds an MSW from the University of New England School of Social Work and a BA in Psychology from Rutgers University.
-Kelli has been practicing as a substance abuse and family counselor since 1987 and as a clinical social worker since 1991.
-She has provided clinical and administrative supervision to students, master and bachelor level clinicians and supervisors for 20 years.
-Kelli is the Director of Sweetser's Training Institute and Co-Occuring Disorders Program.
-Kelli has taught as an adjunct faculty member at the University of New England's School of Social Work and in the Marriage and Family Therapy Certificate Program, as well as at Southern Maine Community College.
-Kelli is the former executive director of Transitions Counseling, Inc.
+Kelli Star Fox, LCSW, LADC, CCS holds an MSW from University of New England, School of Social Work and a BA in Psychology from Rutgers University.
+Kelli has been in the field of social work and addictions since 1985.
+She has provided clinical and administrative supervision to students, master and bachelor level clinicians and supervisors for 24+ years.
+Kelli is the Director of Field Education at the UNE School of Social Work, where she has been an adjunct faculty member since 1994.

 Bette Freedson, LICSW, LCSW, CGP

 Bette specializes in issues related to stress management, trauma recovery, and the development of effective coping tools.
 Bette is passionate about helping parents, especially single parents--and children-- become skilled in solving problems for more peaceful living.
 Bette is professionally trained in Ericksonian Hypnosis, and conducts seminars that combine cognitive/behavioral aspects of coping with the inner wisdom of right brain creativity.
 Parenting practicality and the access and application of intuitive insight come together in Bette’s new book, Soul Mothers’ Wisdom: Seven Insights for the Single Mother, available in March, 2015 from Pearlsong Press.